-Dr. Stephen J. Nicholls, MBBS, PhD is the inaugural SAHMRI Heart Foundation Heart Disease Theme Leader at the South Australian Health & Medical Research Institute.
-Dr. Nicholls is also Professor of Cardiology at the University of Adelaide.
+Dr. Stephen J. Nicholls, MBBS, PhD is Director of MonashHeart, Monash Health and Professor of Cardiology, Monash University, Melbourne Australia.
+Dr. Nicholls was previously Professor of Cardiology at the University of Adelaide.
 He has authored more than 350 original manuscripts, meeting abstracts and book chapters.
 His current research interests include the functional properties of HDL, the role of inflammation and oxidative stress in atherogenesis and the development of new imaging modalities to assess factors that influence the natural history of atherosclerosis.
 He plays a lead role in clinical trials that employ IVUS to investigate the impact of novel anti-atherosclerotic therapies.